 If you are in or close to your 40s, these financial tips for the future might be a top priority.
 At this point, you need to focus more on saving and investing.

 Starting is the key to financial freedom.
-If you could be more serious about your own money in your 20s and 30s, you could have created decent wealth for your future.
+If you could be more serious about your money in your 20s and 30s, you could have created decent wealth for your future.

 But if you’ve not been successful in the early years, there’s still a chance to be wealthy in your 40s.